sabeechen/hassio-google-drive-backup/README.md

 Yes, though I'll point out that Google Gives you a lot of free storage, 15GB at the time of this writing, and their infrastructure is a lot more resiliant than any of your hard drives.
 If you set the configuration option:
 `"max_snapshots_in_google_drive": 0`
 Then it won't try to upload anything to Google Drive.

-### I installed the add-on but, I don't have any snapshots, and it doesn't look like its making any.
-What gives?
-The add-on prevents itself from making any new **automatic** snapshots for an hour after its first starts up.
-This is to prevent it from requesting a snapshot while Hass.io is already be making one.
-You can still ask it to make one manuall by pressing the "New Snapshot" button on the status web UI, or you can just be patient for crying out loud.

 ### What do I do if I've found an error?
 If the add-on runs into trouble and can't back up, you should see a big red box with the text of the error on the status webpage.
 This should include a link to pre-populate a new issue in github, which I'd encourage you to do.
 Additioanlly you can set the add-on config option `"verbose" : true` to get information from the add-on's logs to help me with debugging.